 The main problem I forget here is

-how to debug.
+how to start the debugger

 Let’s say there is a line in your code that fails: